Association of Professional Landscapers - Water features

 If you do not pay then the Tradesman has the right to remove what they have done or they may take you to Court.
 You should therefore be fair and reasonable in your approach.

 If the issue is not addressed then you should dispute the cost of the specific item that you are disatisfied with.
 You can retain payment for this element but you should pay the rest of any invoices you receive.
 If the work has been delivered to the specification then you should pay the cost.

 If the work has not been delivered as described then you have the right to expect the work to be delivered to the desired specification.
-You have the right to withhold payment for the specific part of the work you are disputing.
-Look for how you can find a reasonable solution to the issue.

 Has the delivered products/works been changed?